 Tertiary Basal Conglomerate is characterized as a tightly compacted, monomictic conglomerate consisting of angular cobble to boulder sized clasts of Oracle Granite.
 The unit is also distinguished by a sharp and significant introduction or increase in total hematitic iron oxidation throughout the rock mass.
 The unit averages 25 m to 100 m thickness across the Santa Cruz Project, reaching the thickest intersections at the base of paleo-valleys due to slope erosion and sedimentation.
-The unit displays a conformable relationship with the underlying Mafic Conglomerate or an unconformable relationship with the underlying Mafic Conglomerate or an unconformable relationship with the underlying Oracle Granite.
+The unit displays a conformable relationship with the underlying Mafic Conglomerate or an unconformable relationship with the underlying Oracle Granite.

-Figure 6-3: Simplified Stratigraphic Section of Santa Cruz Project Alteration
+Figure 7-3: Simplified Stratigraphic Section of Santa Cruz Project Alteration

-6.3.2 Alteration
+7.3.2 Alteration